Lab communication system for interaction between database website and individual tools

 """

-logger.info("Fetching next job from queue")
+logger.info("Fetching next job for machine: %s", machine)

 response = table.scan(